 The Ban Khun Mae Restaurant is very conveniently located for the afternoon visit to the Jim Thompson house.

-While others have a stamp album, he collected six traditional houses all over Thailand, let them demount, and re-assemble in the most eclectic fashion right here in Bangkok.
+While others have a stamp album, he collected six traditional houses all over Thailand, let them demount, and reassemble in the most eclectic fashion right here in Bangkok.
 The late Jim Thompson’s home is now a museum and can be visited.

-After the visit to a very sophisticated place, I dare you to take one of the small Klon Saen Saep water busses that will take you on the Saen Saep canal to the Golden Mount, another sight not to be missed, especially for the grand view of all Bangkok.
+After the visit to a very sophisticated place, I dare you to take one of the small Klon Saen Saep water buses that will take you on the Saen Saep canal to the Golden Mount, another sight not to be missed, especially for the grand view of all Bangkok.
 The boat ride is a truly Thai experience, though.

 This ‘Golden Mount’ is on the one hand quite fun for tourists – who are climbing the 300 steps to the top (relatively easy, but due to the heat still a challenge; make sure to have enough water on you), at the same time it is a sacred pilgrimage site, so that too much brouhaha should be avoided.

-The Golden Mount can be visited from 9 a. m. to 5 p. m. and the entrance fee is 20 THB.
+The Golden Mount can be visited from 7.30 a.m. to 5.30 p.m. and the entrance fee is 50 THB.

 Afternoon Activities